appwrite/appwrite/docs/tutorials/add-runtime.md

 ```
 This is an example of what you would do for a compiled language such as dart.

-The first line is creating a new language entry, The first parameter is the internal name and the second one is the external one which is what the user will see in Appwrite.
+The first line is creating a new language entry.
+The first parameter is the internal name and the second one is the external one which is what the user will see in Appwrite.

 The second line adds a new version to the language entry, I'll break down the parameters:
 ```